oftomorrow/poloniex_stat/readme.md

-Poloniex tiny statistic
+Poloniex_web
 ===
-This project is based on Flask 0.12.
+Poloniex_web is tiny multi account statistic for Poloniex.
+It is based on Flask 0.12.

 The project includes two parts.
 First part receives data and stores it into database.
 Second part is a statistic page that shows chart and tables with data.